brunosimon/christmas-experiment-2014/README.md

  SANTA WORKOUT
 ========

 Just a little game I made for the 2014 christmas experiments.
-\sPress 'T' in order to tweak some settings.
+Press 'T' in order to tweak some settings.

 [Play the game](http://christmasexperiments.com/experiments/5)